Melody (1953 film)

-Melody is a 1953 American animated short film produced by Walt Disney Productions and directed by Ward Kimball and Charles A. Nichols.
+Melody is an American animated short film produced by Walt Disney Productions and directed by Ward Kimball and Charles A. Nichols.
 Originally released on May 28, 1953, this film was the first in a proposed series of animated cartoon shorts teaching the principles of music, called Adventures in Music.
-However, only one other entry in the series was produced, Toot, Whistle, Plunk and Boom, which was released later that same year, winning an Academy Award for Best Short Subject (Cartoons) the following year.
+Only one other entry in the series was produced, Toot, Whistle, Plunk and Boom, which was released later that same year, winning an Academy Award for Best Short Subject (Cartoons) the following year.

 Walt Disney was always a fan of music, and it shows in all of his films.
 He said: "There's a terrific power to music.
-You can run any of these pictures and they'd be dragging and boring, but the minute you put music behind them, they have life and validity they don't get any other way."
+You can run any of these pictures and they'd be dragging and boring, but the minute you put music behind them, they have life and validity they don't get any other way".

 Plot

 Professor Owl instructs his class of birds on how to find melody around them.
 Professor Owl demonstrates how melodies are assembled by playing a tune on a small piano.
 Following this, the class flies off to discover the many melodic sounds of nature.
 The chorus sings about the sounds of nature ("The Bird and the Cricket and the Willow Tree").
 Professor Owl notes that the only two creatures that can sing are birds and humans.

-The next scene uses melody to illustrate the various stages of a person's life, beginning with "Rock-a-bye Baby" for birth, followed by "The Alphabet Song" for school; "Far Above Cayuga's Waters" for college; "Drink to Me Only with Thine Eyes" for courtship, followed by "Here Comes the Bride (and there goes the groom)."
+The next scene uses melody to illustrate the various stages of a person's life, beginning with "Rock-a-bye Baby" for birth, followed by "The Alphabet Song" for school; "Far Above Cayuga's Waters" for college; "Drink to Me Only with Thine Eyes" for courtship, followed by "Here Comes the Bride (and there goes the groom)".
 The later stages of life are represented by "Home!
-Sweet Home!", "Happy Birthday to You", "Silver Threads Among the Gold", "The Old Gray Mare", "Auld Lang Syne" and finally "Oh, Dem Golden Slippers".
+Sweet Home!", "Happy Birthday to You", "Silver Threads Among the Gold", "The Old Gray Mare", "Auld Lang Syne" and "Oh, Dem Golden Slippers".